tanchongmin/taskgen/README.md

 - (Optional) If you would like greater specificity in your function's input, you can describe the variable after the : in the input variable name, e.g. `<var1: an integer from 10 to 30`.
 Here, `var1` is the input variable and `an integer from 10 to 30` is the description.
 - Inputs (compulsory):
     - **fn_description**: String.
 Function description to describe process of transforming input variables to output variables.
 Variables must be enclosed in <> and listed in order of appearance in function input.
-    - **output_format**: String.
+    - **output_format**: Dict.
 Dictionary containing output variables names and description for each variable.
 Refer to StrictJSON-Overview.ipynb for details on type checking for `output_format`

 - Inputs (optional):
     - **examples** - Dict or List[Dict].
 Examples in Dictionary form with the input and output variables (list if more than one)